wp-plugins/orbisius-child-theme-creator/readme.txt

 = 1.1.3 =
 * Updated CSS to add some top-margin above the update/save changed buttons
 * Added php syntax check
-* Added Send button so people can email the theme files to a colleague to to themselves
+* Added Send button so you can email the selected theme and parent theme (if any) to yourself or a colleague.
 * Implemented theme files to be listed recursively (i.e. all files from the selected theme)

 = 1.1.2 =